 1. Why a private counselor

 Truthfully, not everyone needs a private college counselor.
 Information abounds and in recent years the private college counseling industry has grown.
-There are hundreds of books and resources available as well as information at HECA and NACAC that you can use to assist you in your search and application process.
+There are hundreds of books and resources available as well as information at IECA, HECA, and NACAC that you can use to assist you in your search and application process.
 Most public high schools offer some minimal assistance and if you are one of the lucky ones, you are in a school where there is at least one person able to help your student with her/his research and application submission.

 2. Why The Accepted Life?